-Professor Wei Shyy is the Executive Vice-President and Provost of the Hong Kong University of Science and Technology (HKUST).
+Professor Wei Shyy is the Acting President of the Hong Kong University of Science and Technology (HKUST).
 He is concurrently Chair Professor of Mechanical and Aerospace Engineering.
 Prior to joining HKUST in August 2010, he was Clarence L. “Kelly” Johnson Collegiate Professor and Chairman of the Department of Aerospace Engineering of the University of Michigan.
 He was previously employed by the University of Florida and GE Research and Development Center in Schenectady, New York.
 He earned his BS degree from Tsing-Hua University, Taiwan, and his MSE and PhD degrees in Aerospace Engineering from the University of Michigan.

 Prof Shyy is a Fellow of the American Institute of Aeronautics and Astronautics (AIAA) and the American Society of Mechanical Engineers (ASME).
 He has received awards for his research and professional contributions, including the AIAA 2003 Pendray Aerospace Literature Award, the ASME 2005 Heat Transfer Memorial Award, and The Engineers’ Council (Sherman Oaks, CA) 2009 Distinguished Educator Award.
 He has also served as a consultant and on a number of national and international committees to support and review numerous private and public organizations as well as higher educational institutes.